nikhilparekh16/ratemygolfcourse/README.md

 | Auth         | Supabase Auth (JWT-based)                                                       |
 | Hosting      | TBD                                                                             |
 | Versioning   | Git, GitHub

-## Current Progress

-- Initialized full-stack repo with `client/` and `server/`
-- Set up Express server (`/api/courses` route working)
-- Connected to Supabase PostgreSQL database
-- Created and populated `courses` table with 200+ real courses in NJ
-- Filter/search by course name, city, and type (public/private) of golf courses in NJ
-- Cleaned and imported CSV data into Supabase via dashboard
-- Environment variables and `.gitignore` securely configured

 ## How to Run Locally